MaimonLab/SiffPy/README.md

 There are several submodules, each specializing in different tasks.
 Each has its own README.md file that explains more.
 Or... it will.
 I'll get around to it.

+Each submodule is intended to function *in isolation and independent from* every other submodule, (though all rely on the `SiffReader`), so there are a few functions repeated in their respective `utils` directories.
+This is 1) to avoid circular dependencies, 2) so that if one submodule is broken by an update, others need not fail.

 ### SiffPlot

 This submodule handles visualization of data from .siff files.
 It relies on `Bokeh` and `HoloViews`, so you'll need to install those if you don't have them.